jadonk/newsletter/2018-08/index.md

    date: September 22-23, 2018
    link: https://calendly.com/jkridner
 book:
- title: BeagleBone Cookbook\: Software and Hardware Problems and Solutions
+ title: BeagleBone Cookbook Software and Hardware Problems and Solutions
  link: http://shop.oreilly.com/product/0636920033899.do
  body: <p>By Jason Kridner and Mark Yoder.
 Whether you are new to BeagleBone® or want to explore more of its capabilities, this cookbook provides scores of recipes for connecting and talking to the physical world.</p>
  image: https://covers.oreillystatic.com/images/0636920033899/lrg.jpg